influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/write_protocols/write_syntax.md

 ```

 The CLI will return nothing on success and should give an informative parser error if the point cannot be written.
-There is currently no way to write a batch of points using the CLI, each point must be inserted individually.
+See [InfluxDB CLI/Shell](/influxdb/v0.11/tools/shell/#import-data-from-a-file-with-import) for how to import data from a file using the CLI.

 ## HTTP